[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Many of the small obstacles, which you first encounter, were traditionally bypassed by a trail on the right.
 However, it has recently become more popular to stay in the watercourse and downclimb or rappel all obstacles.
 As you near the dogleg the canyon really narrows up and forms a great, deep, narrow slot and everyone is forced into the watercourse.

-At this point you will encounter a 50-foot rappel from a two bolt anchor.
-Keep your rope out because immediately you are faced with a 40-foot rappel from a two bolt anchor.
+At this point you will encounter a 45-foot rappel from a two bolt anchor.
+Keep your rope out because immediately you are faced with a 35-foot rappel down a chute from a two bolt anchor.
 Again, keep the rope out because you will immediately encounter a second 40-foot rappel from a two bolt anchor.

 Just below the dogleg you will encounter a 50-foot rappel followed by a 20-foot rappel, both from bolted anchors.
 From the bottom of the 20-foot rappel you can put away your rope as you stroll down to the Devils Hole.
 The Devils Hole was formed by a massive rockslide that you must climb over.
 Occasionally the Devils Hole is filled with muddy water, which you must wade or swim.